 Over $8 million dollars have been made available and nearly 10,000 women have participated in the Miss Oklahoma program in state and local competitions since The Kiwanis Club of Tulsa started sponsoring the pageant in 1972.

 The Miss America Organization is one of the nation’s leading achievement programs and the world’s largest provider of scholarship assistance for young women.
-Last year the Miss America Organization and its state and local organizations made available more than $45 million in cash and scholarship assistance.
+Each year, the Miss America Organization makes available millions in cash and tuition scholarship assistance.
 This assistance is not just for the handful of young women who become Miss America, but is available to all young women who compete in the state and local competitions as well.
 For more information visit the Miss America website at missamerica.org